vinh123456789/EzHomeLab/docs/adguard-home.md

 https://raw.githubusercontent.com/hagezi/dns-blocklists/main/adblock/tif.medium.txt
 ```

 They are all part of [Hagezi blocklists](https://github.com/hagezi/dns-blocklists) and they are doing a very good job.
+Please be aware that the bigger the list the heavier load your Raspi will be put under but it not necessary the better.

-#### DNS blocklists
+#### Blocked services

 As AdGuard Home blocked some services by default, you can disable them here.